Ricette di Sicilia

 - 1

 Wash the tomatoes and blanch them in boiling water for 5 minutes.
-Peel, deseed and chop them.
+Peel, deseed, and roughly chop them.

 - 2

-In a mortar, crush the almonds with a pinch of salt until coarse and sandy.
-Transfer to a bowl.
+Using a pestle and mortar, crush the almonds with a pinch of salt until you get a coarse crumb, then transfer to a bowl.

 - 3

-Crush the garlic and basil with another pinch of salt until smooth and fragrant.
+Crush the garlic and basil with another pinch of salt until smooth and well combined.

 - 4

-Add the basil–garlic paste to the almonds and fold in the tomatoes, gently crushed with a fork.
+Add the garlic and basil paste to the bowl with the almonds, then fold in the tomatoes, mashing them gently with a fork.

 - 5

-Pour in a generous glass of extra-virgin olive oil, season with salt and pepper, mix well and let the pesto rest for a couple of hours.
+Stir in a good glug of extra virgin olive oil, season with salt and pepper, mix well, and let the pesto rest for a couple of hours to develop its flavours.

 - 6

-Cook the busiate in plenty of salted water, drain al dente and toss with the pesto.
+Cook the busiate in plenty of salted boiling water until just tender, then drain and toss with the prepared pesto.

 - 7